stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/Milestone-1-Luque.md

 ## 1.3

-By analyzing the content of the tibbles I choose the following data sets *1.
+By analyzing the content of the tibbles I chose the following data sets *1.
 Flow sample* *2.
 Cancer sample*

 **Flow\_sample** seems a very simple data set, however it has both quantitative and qualitative variables that can be used to group the information according to the content of the rows.
-Also a lot of information can be obtained from it, for example knowing in which month more flow is produced.
+Also, a lot of information can be obtained from it, for example knowing in which month more flow is produced.